 The password for local user 'audit' will expire in [x] days.

 Please keep in mind that not only the password for NSX-T Manager expires, but also for Edge Transport Nodes (Edge VMs).
-When the password has expired, some functions (API / Web-Interface Login) is no longer possible, so make sure you either change the password regularly or remove the expiration policy.
+When the password has expired, some functions (API / Web-Interface Login) are no longer possible, so make sure you either change the password regularly or remove the expiration policy.

 The following commands can be used to remove the password expiration policy.
 If you have multiple manager appliances, the commands only need to be executed on one node.